gesture-classification/gesture_classification/README.md

   <summary> Display how to get an inference </summary>
 <br>

-Under **inference** implies gesture prediction using a fully trained machine learning model from user data.
-The inference is performed using a class *MakeInference*, which takes the path to test data (path_to_X_test_dataset) as an argument and saves the prediction into the file "predictions.csv" in the project root directory.
+The term **inference** means gesture prediction using a fully trained machine learning model from user data.
+The inference is performed using a class *MakeInference*, which takes the path to test data (*path_to_X_test_dataset*) as an argument and saves the prediction into the file "predictions.csv" in the project root directory.
 The methods of the class are as follows:
 - loading of variables from *data_config.json*;
 - loading of train and test data using *DataReader*;
 - loading of a pre-trained model from the *models* folder;